QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

 We see that the EGM version is significantly faster, even without jit compilation!

-The absence of numerical root-finding means that it is typically more accurate at each step as well
+The absence of numerical root-finding means that it is typically more accurate at each step as well.